 We’ve defined Distribution IUM and explored why you should seek to manage the internal and third-party data.
 The next step is to look at where all that information is stored.
 Firms have found errant data in their CRM, expense solutions, website, marketing, sales, and email systems.
 Some firms find them in Excel!
-While the data may live in various sources or application, there is one key question that needs to be answered:
+While the data may live in various sources or applications, there is one key question that needs to be answered:

 Do any of these data sources talk to each other?